 I have an older computer that does not meet the above requirements, should I purchase a new one?

 If you feel that you computer is adequate for your needs, you probably don't need to purchase a new computer.
 The Law School does not have any "required" software that you must install (though you may have to share files with fellow students who might be using a higher version of software than you).

 Please note though that the exam software will only work on Windows 10 and Mac OS 10.14.6 or greater.
 Your legal education will be enriched through full access to the Internet, electronic legal research tools, and electronic communication, so make sure your older computer can connect to the Internet at a sufficiently high speed.
 If your present computer can accomplish those tasks, do not feel that you must upgrade to the above standards.

 No. The Law School purchases all of its computers from one manufacturer to ease troubleshooting and installation of standard software, however, individuals should read through Consumer Reports or other trustworthy review sites and try to get the best deal.

 Will the Law School support my laptop if I have a problem or need assistance installing software?

 The Law School will provide all users with instructions and assistance in connecting their laptops to the network as well as try to answer some basic questions.
 However, due to staffing limitations, we are unable to provide extensive technical support for your individual computer.
-The University of Wisconsin's Division of Information Technology (DoIT) provides a free help desk for all students as well as a fee-based repair service.
+The University of Wisconsin's Division of Information Technology (DoIT) provides the DoIT help desk for all students as well as a fee-based repair service.

 The University's Division of Information Technology (DoIT) has a considerable number of resources available to help students decide which kind of computer to purchase.